5. Obfuscate the plugin

 Zelix Klassmaster

-At JetBrains, we had a lot of experience with Zelix Klassmaster, so we are sharing some of the information on how to configure it.
-Information about Zelix configuration and tips on the features is provided by Eugene Zhuravlev, our IntelliJ IDEA developer who implemented the licensing mechanism and the Marketplace support in IntelliJ IDEA.
+At JetBrains, we have a lot of experience with Zelix Klassmaster, so we are sharing some information about how to configure it.
+Information about Zelix configuration and tips for regarding the features is provided by Eugene Zhuravlev, the IntelliJ IDEA developer who implemented the licensing mechanism and JetBrains Marketplace support in IntelliJ IDEA.

-You can find full documentation at https://www.zelix.com/klassmaster/docs/index.html, and we have been using the script file (not the UI tool.)
+You can find the full documentation here, and we have been using the script file (not the UI tool.)

 trim

-- removes unused fields, methods, and classes.
-A useful feature, but you should use it carefully - normally, we are limiting the scope to the licensing packages only.
+removes unused fields, methods, and classes.
+It’s a useful feature, but you should use it carefully.
+Normally we limit the scope to the licensing packages only.
 For example, static final

 constants are normally inlined by the compiler, but the fields and their values are preserved in the code.
 It might give additional "hints" to those analyzing the bytecode of your plugin.